Breyanzi®: Real-world evidence in ~400

 Consistent safety profile observed in real-world setting (N=396)1

-Real-world study limitations
+Real-world study limitations1

 • Limitations of this study include its retrospective and observational design, limited follow-up, and heterogeneity in institutional standards for toxicity management across different centers